 Things don’t work that way, and you’re not going to make that much for these tasks.
 Most of the positive videos/reviews you find for this program are probably from people who are unaware of the ugly truth.
 When they cross the minimum payment threshold, they’ll eventually realize it.

-That's how these scams operate.
-They continue to change website names, domain names, and play with site design.
-However, they rehash the same fake testimonials, and the concept.
+That’s how these scams operate.
+They continue to change website names, and domain names and play with site design.
+However, they rehash the same fake testimonials and the concept.
 As is evident from the following image, the Clout Pay website is now taken down, and the domain has expired.

 It looks like the original Clout Pay domain has expired as of this review update.
 However, there’s a very good chance it will eventually come back (or probably already has) under a different name.